 As well as resulting in itchy and inflamed eyes, sneezing, and blocked sinuses, children are more vulnerable to the development of middle ear infection as a result of hay fever.
 Antihistamines and steroid nasal sprays can help to reduce swelling and inflammation to ease symptoms, although there is no true cure.
 If your child has more severe symptoms you should consult a specialist for advanced treatments such as eye drops and wraparound sunglasses.

 Meanwhile, if your child has existing eye complications then it is highly recommended that you get them checked over before your holiday to ensure they are fully prepared.
 Always pack extra prescription medication and glasses for the journey as a precaution, along with details of these prescriptions should you need to obtain replacements at short notice.
-Experts such as the specialists at Leightons provide tailored treatments and advice for all aspects of paediatric eye care.
+Experts such as the specialists at Leightons provide tailored treatments and advice for all aspects of paediatric eye care for kids.
 If you have any concerns, pop into your local branch and they’d be happy to advise further.

 * This post was in collaboration with Leightons